mariadb-corporation/maxscale-buildbot/README.md

-# Maxscale BuildBot
+# MaxScale BuildBot

 BuildBot configuration for Maxscale

-## Using virtualenv for installation
+## Using pipenv for installation

 In order not to pollute the base system with the BuildBot dependencies it is adviced to use the python virtual environment.

-1. Install python3 virtual environment: `sudo apt install python3-virtualenv`.
+1. Install python3 dependencies: `sudo apt install python3 python3-pip`.
-2. Create virtual environment: `python3 -m virtualenv -p /usr/bin/python3 v-env`.
+2. Install pipenv to manage virtual environment: `sudo pip3 install pipenv`
+3. Go to the `maxscale-buildbot` directory and install dependencies `pipenv install`
-3. Enable virtual environment for current bash process: `source v-env/bin/activate`.
+4. Enable virtual environment `pipenv shell`.

-When done you can deactivate Python virtual environment running `deactivate` command.
+When done you can leave Python virtual environment by leaving the shell.

 If you have installed BuildBot into the virtual environment, then you should either activate environment before running `buildbot` and `buildbot-worker` commands, or use absolute paths to them in the virtual environment directory.